-- After reviewing your SSD's instructions and its respective Physical installation instructions above, power on the PC and enter the BIOS/UEFI by pressing the F2 key repeatedly. - 3.
+- 2. After reviewing your SSD's instructions and its respective Physical installation instructions above, power on the PC and enter the BIOS/UEFI by pressing the Delete key repeatedly. - 3.
 Once in BIOS/UEFI, navigate to the "BOOT" section.
 Then go down to the "CSM Configuration" heading and press enter, or click on it with your mouse.

 - a.
 For Windows 10: Set "Launch Storage OpROM Policy" to "UEFI".
 Then set "Launch CSM" to "Disable". - 4.
 Press F10 to save and exit the BIOS/UEFI. - 5.
 Press Del on reboot to reenter BIOS/UEFI. - a.
 If you are using a SSD-attached via PCIe, proceed to Step 6. - b.
 If you are using the motherboard's M.2 slot, proceed to Step 8. - 6.
 If you are using an SSD connected via PCIe (e.g. an Intel® 750) or through an adapter that connects an M.2 SSD to PCIe, go to "Advanced PCIe Configuration" and verify that the device shows on the slot you have it installed. - a.
 Verify the lane count and PCIe Generation.
 It should state "x4 Gen3". - 7.
 Next check the Dashboard on the upper right.
 The populated slot, lanes used, and PCIe Generation should all match the information found in the previous step. - a.
 Proceed to Step 9 when done. - 8.
-If you are using an SSD connected to the motherboard's M.2 slot, re-enter the BIOS/UEFI and go to "Advanced Onboard Device Configuration," and set "M.2 Socket3" to "Enable." - 9.
+If you are using an SSD connected to the motherboard's M.2 slot and the drive is not auto-detected, re-enter the BIOS/UEFI and go to "Advanced Onboard Device Configuration," and confirm that the appropriate "M.2 Socket3" slot is enabled.
+The SR-3 DARK is designed to auto-detect M.2 devices and enable the M.2 slot automatically, but you should confirm that the setting is enabled if you have difficulty getting the device to appear in the BIOS or the OS. - 9.
 Go to the "Boot" Section, set "Boot Mode Select" to UEFI, and set first boot device to "Hard Disk: Windows Boot Manager". - 10.
 Press F10 to save and exit.
 Insert/Connect your Operating System install media and reboot. - 11.
 Begin the Windows installation.
 During the drive selection step, you may need to load additional drivers that are provided by the SSD's manufacturer, which would be covered in the SSD manual.
 If these steps are not followed you will likely be unable to install the Operating System to the SSD and make it bootable.

-Internal RAID Controller
+Internal SATA, sSATA, VROC RAID Controller